lucassaffi/Hash_Game/README.md

 # Hash Game
-Hash Game programmed using PyGame library
+This projects aims to create a Hash Game using PyGame library.
+Every play each player does is based on a number that represents part of the board